tarrball/substrate-front-end-angular-template/README.md

 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧

-Work In Progress - Converting [Substrate Front-End Template](https://github.com/substrate-developer-hub/substrate-front-end-template) from React to Angular
+Work In Progress - Converting [Substrate Front-End Template](https://github.com/substrate-developer-hub/substrate-front-end-template) from React to Angular with Material Design

 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧